Discussing Cyber Threats and Fraud:

 Consider creating unique user accounts for each employee.
 In addition, remember not to assign more access to business applications than needed.

-Consider migrating from passwords to passphrases (Ilovekearnybank2020!@).
-This can be facilitated via a password vault such as LastPass.
+Consider migrating from passwords to passphrases—longer sayings that use several words with spaces and special characters.
 In addition, apply multi-factor authentication to your email accounts, social media, business applications and network devices (e.g., firewalls).

 Restricting Access